sravanskumar03/my_repo/README.md

         executor.map(process_data, years)
 ```

-This code uses the `ProcessPoolExecutor` class to create a pool of worker processes.
-The `map` method is then used to apply the `process_data` function to each year in parallel.
-This should speed up the processing of the data.
+This code creates a SELECT query string that filters the data based on the `import_date` parameter.
+The `spark.sql` method is then used to execute the query and create a DataFrame from the result.
+The rest of the code remains unchanged.

 Is there anything else you would like me to help with?